Medical Dictionary |

 NIH: National Institute of Arthritis and Musculoskeletal and Skin Diseases

 Chronic pain is not always curable, but treatments can help.
-There are drug treatments, including pain relievers.
+Treatments may include medicines, including pain relievers.
 There are also non-drug treatments, such as acupuncture, physical therapy, and sometimes surgery.

 Degenerative nerve diseases affect many of your body's activities, such as balance, movement, talking, breathing, and heart function.
 Many of these diseases are genetic.
 Sometimes the cause is a medical condition such as alcoholism, a tumor, or a stroke.
 Other causes may include toxins, chemicals, and viruses.
 Sometimes the cause is unknown.